William Roxburgh

 William Roxburgh FRSE FRCPE FLS (3/29 June 1751 – 18 February 1815) was a Scottish surgeon and botanist who worked extensively in India, describing species and working on economic botany.
 He is known as the founding father of Indian botany.
 He published numerous works on Indian botany, illustrated by careful drawings made by Indian artists and accompanied by taxonomic descriptions of many plant species.
 Apart from the numerous species that he named, many species were named in his honour by his collaborators.
+He was the first to document the existence of the Ganges river dolphin.

 Early life

-He was born on 3 June 1751 on the Underwood estate near Craigie in Ayrshire and christened on 29 June 1751 at the nearby church at Symington.
+He was born on 29 June 1751 on the Underwood estate near Craigie in Ayrshire and christened on 29 June 1751 at the nearby church at Symington.

 His father may have worked in the Underwood estate or he may have been the illegitimate son of a well-connected family.
 His early education was at Underwood parish school perhaps also with some time at Symington parish school, and he probably also had private tutoring in Latin, as demonstrated by his letters and some descriptions.

 He studied medicine at Edinburgh University and matriculated around 1771 or 1772.
 He lived with the well-connected family of Dr John Boswell, living at "the back of the Meadows" in south Edinburgh during this period.
 He studied surgery under Dr Alexander Monro and learnt botany under John Hope.
 His studies included mathematics and physics, which would make him interested in precise quantification later in life in studies on hemp.

 He joined (as a surgeon's mate) an East India Company ship Houghton in 1772 serving under surgeon Richard Ballantyne.
 He also served on the Queen in 1774.
 Several of these voyages took him to Madras and other ports in India.
 In 1776 he received his first doctorate (MD) from Edinburgh University.

 He joined the Madras Medical Service as an Assistant Surgeon on 28 May 1776 and was promoted to the rank of Surgeon in 1780.
 He received a second doctorate (also MD) on 12 January 1790 from Marischal College in Aberdeen.